bwsw/t-streams/docs/source/Ts-Architecture.rst

 T-streams Architecture
 ============================

-At this page, we will dive into the T-streams architecture which helps to understand the data model and basic operations.
-This part is theoretical and does not include code examples.
+At this page, we will dive into the T-streams architecture which helps to understand the basic operations.
+This part will give you a general idea of operation flow and handling.

 Overview
 ------------------

 The T-streams architecture is quite simple.
 Its design is inspired by Apache Kafka.
-Though the implementation allows us to fulfill the basic aspects of the project - fault-tolerance, scalability, consistency, offering competitive performance in transactional messaging.
+Though the implementation allows us to fulfill the basic aspects of the project - fault-tolerance, scalability, eventual consistency - offering competitive performance in transactional messaging.

 T-streams includes the following components: